I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient3-dispatchcallbacks.md

 <p> </p>

 ## -remarks
-<p>This method returns when <i>Timeout</i> milliseconds have elapsed, <a href="https://msdn.microsoft.com/library/windows/hardware/ff543265">ExitDispatch</a> is called, or an error occurs.</p>
+<p>This method returns when <i>Timeout</i> milliseconds have elapsed, <a href="debugger.exitdispatch">ExitDispatch</a> is called, or an error occurs.</p>

 <p>Almost all client methods must be called from the thread in which the client was created; <a href="debugger.client_objects#callback_objects#callback_objects">callback objects</a> registered with the client are also called from this thread.
 When <b>DispatchCallbacks</b> is called the engine can use the current thread to make callback calls.</p>

-<p>Client threads should call this method whenever possible to allow the callbacks to be called, unless the thread was the same thread used to start the debugger session, in which case the callbacks are called when <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> is called.</p>

-<p>For more information about callbacks, see <a href="https://msdn.microsoft.com/9090a465-b6ab-4e99-8155-b0abdb729468">Callbacks</a>.</p>

-<p>This method returns when <i>Timeout</i> milliseconds have elapsed, <a href="https://msdn.microsoft.com/library/windows/hardware/ff543265">ExitDispatch</a> is called, or an error occurs.</p>

-<p>Almost all client methods must be called from the thread in which the client was created; <a href="debugger.client_objects#callback_objects#callback_objects">callback objects</a> registered with the client are also called from this thread.
-When <b>DispatchCallbacks</b> is called the engine can use the current thread to make callback calls.</p>

-<p>Client threads should call this method whenever possible to allow the callbacks to be called, unless the thread was the same thread used to start the debugger session, in which case the callbacks are called when <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> is called.</p>
+<p>Client threads should call this method whenever possible to allow the callbacks to be called, unless the thread was the same thread used to start the debugger session, in which case the callbacks are called when <a href="debugger.waitforevent">WaitForEvent</a> is called.</p>

 <p>For more information about callbacks, see <a href="https://msdn.microsoft.com/9090a465-b6ab-4e99-8155-b0abdb729468">Callbacks</a>.</p>